-Collaborative Divorce – In a collaborative divorce, the parties and their legal representatives agree in advance that they will resolve their differences justly and equitably without turning to the courts.
-What many would call an “ideal divorce,” the goal of the collaborative divorce is the future well-being of a family.
-A collaborative divorce can only occur when everyone is committed to honesty, cooperation, integrity and professionalism.
+Collaborative Process - In the collaborative process, the parties and their legal representatives agree in advance that they will resolve their differences justly and equitably without turning to the courts.
+What many would call an "ideal divorce," the goal of the collaborative process is the future well-being of a family.
+A collaborative process can only occur when everyone is committed to honesty, cooperation, integrity and professionalism.

 Contempt of Court - If you disobey a court order, you are in contempt of court.
 Contempt of court is a serious infraction and is both a criminal as well as civil offence with monetary fines and jail time as possible punishments.

 Contested Divorce - When agreement cannot be reached on some or all of the issues of your divorce - child custody, child support, spousal support, division of assets, etc. - this is known as a contested divorce.